-Virginia Tech secures No. 11 seed, faces No. 6 seed Texas in round of 64
+Virginia Tech secures No. 11 seed, will face No. 6 seed Texas in round of 64

-Virginia Tech (23-12) is seeking its first win in the NCAA tournament since 2019, when it reached the regional semifinals as a No. 4 seed.
+Virginia Tech (23-12) is seeking its first win in the NCAA tournament since 2019, when it reached the region semifinals as a No. 4 seed.
 Last season in Indianapolis, the 10th-seeded Hokies lost in the round of 64 to No. 7 seed Florida, 75-70, in overtime.

 “It’s a really special thing for our basketball team,” Virginia Tech Coach Mike Young said after the win over Duke.
 “I’ll tell you something else.
 Holy cow, I don’t watch the prognosticators, bracketologists.
 I’m thinking we get to the ACC final, maybe we lose this game, holy cow, we’ve got to be in the tournament, don’t we?
 We are now, so to heck with that stuff.”

-Because of travel complications, Young, his staff and players had to scramble to catch the announcement about their NCAA tournament opponent and destination.
-The team was unable to get a flight out from Newark, until late Sunday afternoon and boarded a bus in Blacksburg back to campus as the selection show began.
+Because of travel complications, Young, his staff and his players had to scramble to catch the announcement about their NCAA tournament opponent and destination.
+The team was unable to get a flight out from Newark until late Sunday afternoon and boarded a bus in Blacksburg back to campus as the selection show began.

 By most projections, Virginia Tech entered the ACC tournament on the outside of the NCAA field and even the Hokies’ run to the final did not assure them of a berth.
-But their victory over the Blue Devils rendered the speculation moot, as they secured their first ACC tournament title in school history Saturday night at Barclays Center behind a career-high 31 points (including 7 of 9 three-pointers) from Hunter Cattoor.
+But their victory over the Blue Devils rendered the speculation moot.
+They secured their first ACC tournament title in school history Saturday night at Barclays Center behind a career-high 31 points from Hunter Cattoor.

-The junior guard sank his first six three-pointers in a row to springboard the Hokies to their first conference tournament championship since winning the Metro title in 1979.
+The junior guard sank his first six three-pointers and made 7 of 9 on the night to springboard the Hokies to their first conference tournament championship since they won the Metro title in 1979.
 Virginia Tech, the No. 7 seed, also became the lowest-seeded team to win the ACC tournament and the first team since Virginia in 1976 to beat each of the top three seeds along the way.

 Cattoor was named the tournament’s most outstanding player, breaking out of an extended shooting slump and joining Keve Aluma as members of the all-tournament first team.
-Storm Murphy and Darius Maddox were selected to the second team in the Hokies’ first appearance in the ACC tournament title game.
+Storm Murphy and Darius Maddox were selected to the second team for the Hokies, who made their first appearance in the ACC tournament title game.

-Cattoor had gone 14 for 47 from behind the arc over his previous 10 games going into the ACC tournament final and had not made more than three three-pointers in a game since matching the program’s single-game record with nine against Florida State on Jan.
+Cattoor had gone 14 for 47 from behind the arc over his previous 10 games entering the ACC tournament final and had not made more than three three-pointers in a game since he matched the program’s record with nine against Florida State on Jan.
 29.

 “It’s amazing,” Cattoor said.
 “I feel like the past two months, our next game has felt like a must-win game, so just having that mentality going in and out.
-We knew going into [the ACC] tournament that we’re going to have to win a couple, and then once we won our first one, we were just saying, ‘Why not the whole thing so we won’t have to worry about waiting on Selection Sunday to see if our name is called.’ ”
+We knew going into [the ACC] tournament that we’re going to have to win a couple, and then once we won our first one, we were just saying, ‘Why not the whole thing so we won’t have to worry about waiting on Selection Sunday to see if our name is called?’ ”

-Even before winning four games in as many nights, including 76-75 in overtime in the second round against No. 10 seed Clemson on Maddox’s three-pointer at the buzzer, the Hokies had been making their case to be included in the NCAA tournament.
+Even before they won four games in as many nights, starting with a 76-75 victory in overtime in the second round against No. 10 seed Clemson on Maddox’s three-pointer at the buzzer, the Hokies had been making their case to be included in the NCAA tournament.

-They closed the regular season winning nine of 11, recovering from a 2-7 start in the ACC that had them in last place in the standings, and were regularly in the top 35 in the NET rankings, one of the metrics the NCAA tournament selection committee considers when awarding at-large bids.
+They closed the regular season by winning nine of 11, recovering from a 2-7 start in the ACC that had them in last place, and were regularly in the top 35 in the NET rankings, one of the metrics the NCAA tournament selection committee considers when it awards at-large bids.

 But Virginia Tech’s résumé before the ACC tournament included losses to bubble teams Xavier, Dayton and Wake Forest.